Research

 I participated in two projects investigating corss-species patterns of animal movements, supporting data analysis and visualization.

 - Altitudinal migration of birds: Using eBird data to characterize seasonal elevational movement of 100+ resident bird species in Taiwan, we found that the majority of species tend to shift elevation across seasons, likely driven by thermal tolerance and food availability.
-(Tsia et al. 2021)
+(Tsai et al. 2021)

 Fieldwork